mastercomfig/mastercomfig/docs/customization/modules.md

 ### Map decals

-Controls decals placed by the map author
+Controls decals placed by the map author.

+Default setting: based on which preset you are currently using.

 * **`decals_art=off`**: Disables map decals
 * **`decals_art=on`**: Enables map decals

 ### Spray decals

-Controls decals sprayed by players
+Controls decals sprayed by players.

+Default setting: based on which preset you are currently using.

 * **`sprays=off`**: Completely disables downloading, uploading and displaying sprays
 * **`sprays=on`**: Allows sprays

 ### Gibs

+Default setting: based on which preset you are currently using.

 * **`gibs=off`**: Disables gibs
 * **`gibs=low`**: Max of 2 gib parts